 That means well-maintained, turnkey homes in North Park have a real edge right now.
 If your home is in good condition, tariffs are working for you, not against you.

-This is one reason why pricing strategy matters more than ever in 2026.
-A home priced correctly and presented well will compete strongly against fixer-uppers, which buyers are now more hesitant to buy.
-For a deeper look at pricing approaches, read our guide on 5 strategies for pricing a home for sale in San Diego.
+This is one reason pricing strategy matters more than ever in 2026.
+A home priced correctly and presented well competes strongly against fixer-uppers, which buyers are now more hesitant to buy.
+For a deeper look, read our guide on 5 strategies for pricing a home for sale in San Diego.

-But here’s the context that matters specifically to North Park and why the last couple of homes that we have sold have received multiple listings.
+But here’s the context that matters for North Park.
 We recently listed a home on Dale Street and priced it strategically to create competition among buyers.
-We ultimately received 8 offers and sold for $ 200,000 over the list price.
+We received 8 offers and sold for $200,000 over the list price.
+The last few homes we’ve sold have drawn multiple offers.

 North Park is a walkable, established neighborhood with limited inventory and consistent demand.
 Buyers who want to live here, close to Balboa Park and the restaurant corridor on 30th Street, in a neighborhood with real community, are not easily redirected to a suburban alternative.